Dr. Luther

-Len Olson (born October 30, 1968), better known by the ring names Dr. Luther or simply Luther, is a Canadian professional wrestler signed to All Elite Wrestling, where he is also a producer.
-He is also known for his appearances in Japan for Frontier Martial-Arts Wrestling, WAR, and IWA Japan in the 1990s.
+Len Olson (born October 30, 1968), better known by the ring names Dr. Luther or simply Luther, is a Canadian professional wrestler signed to All Elite Wrestling (AEW), where he works as both a wrestler and producer.
+He is also known for his appearances in Japan for Frontier Martial-Arts Wrestling (FMW), WAR, and IWA Japan in the 1990s.
 Olson has also appeared in numerous promotions throughout the Canadian independent circuit in the 1990s and 2000s.

 Professional wrestling career

 Early career (1988–1992)

 Olson was born and raised in Calgary, and was brought up with Stampede Wrestling.
 He was trained by Keith Hart in the Hart Dungeon.
 On April 12, 1991, Olson lost to Chris Jericho in CNWA.
-He continued to fight in Calgary until 1992.
+He continued to wrestle in Calgary until 1992.

 Frontier Martial-Arts Wrestling (1992–1994)

 In 1992, Olson was invited on a tour of Japan with the Frontier Martial-Arts Wrestling promotion.
 Told to develop a character for himself, Olson donned a straitjacket and face mask and adopted the ring name "Dr. Luther".
 As Dr. Luther, Olson would throw chairs and run into the audience, quickly becoming a popular and feared wrestler.

 Olson teamed with Dr. Hannibal (Steve Gillespie).
 He feuded with many Japanese like Tarzan Goto, Hayabusa, Mr. Gannosuke and Atsushi Onita.
 He feuded with other wrestlers such as Sabu, The Sheik and Mike Awesome, who was known as the Gladiator.
 In February 1993, he and Dr. Hannibal joined the original Team Canada, which included The Gladiator, Big Titan, and Ricky Fuji.

 In 1992, Olson held the AWA World Light Heavyweight Championship.

 On May 5, 1993, Dr. Luther and Hannibal Lector (Dr. Hannibal) lost to Sabu and Sabu's uncle The Sheik.

 By 1994, Olson left Japan and wrestled in various promotions.
 In 2001 he returned to FMW and won the tag team titles with Biomonster DNA.